Why Zombies Don't Evolve

 The Thin Zombie and the Thick Zombie

 The zombie intuition survives only by staying thin.
 A thin zombie is an imaginary duplicate with consciousness deleted by stipulation.
 It behaves like us because the thought experiment says so.
-It carries no engineering burden, no metabolic constraint, no architecture — it simply inherits our behavioral profile while the thing to be explained is declared absent.
+It carries no engineering burden, no metabolic constraint, no architecture — it inherits our behavioral profile while the thing to be explained is declared absent.
 That works as metaphysics by subtraction.
 It does not survive as biology, and biology is what Dawkins’ question was about.

 Consciousness Is Bound to Agency